Location: Washington, DC or Remote

 The NDRC and its affiliates are committed to building a staff that reflects the diverse communities that make up our country.
 The NDRC and its affiliates prohibit discrimination of employment, promotion, compensation, terms, conditions, or privileges of employment on the basis of gender, disability, race, age, national origin, color, creed, sexual orientation, sex (including marital and parental status), gender identity and expression, religion, economic status, ethnic identity, veteran’s status, or any other basis prohibited by applicable law.
 This policy covers all programs, services, policies, and procedures of the NDRC and its affiliates, including opportunity for employment and treatment as an NDRC intern.
 The NDRC and its affiliates are equal opportunity employers and will comply with all applicable laws prohibiting discrimination in employment.
 We appreciate all applicants, but please be advised that our capacity allows us to only respond to those candidates best qualified for the position.

-To apply for a position at the NDRC, please submit a cover letter and resume as PDF attachments in an email to firstname.lastname@example.org.
-In your cover letter please describe your desire to work on the NDRC communications team.
+To apply for a position at the NDRC, please submit a cover letter and resume as PDF attachments in an email to email@example.com.
+In your cover letter please include your answer to this question: Please describe your desire to work on the NDRC Finance team.

-Please specify the season you are applying for and put “Internship — COMMUNICATIONS in the subject line of your email.
+Please put “Internship — Finance in the subject line of your email.
 Cover letters should be addressed to “Hiring Manager.”